 Another aspect of design that will be affected by the blockchain is the core design of the apps.
-Apart from achieving consistency, designers will have to rethink their design strategy for the future.
+Besides achieving consistency, designers will have to rethink their design strategy for the future.
 To this extent, minimalism will have to be part of future apps.
-The future technology in the blockchain infrastructure will be complicated enough and design will have to be simple and straightforward.
-Already, aspects of minimalism are already defining the trend of many applications.
-There is still a lot of room for growth though since issues like correlation and communication will have to be factored in as the blockchain technology grows.
+The future technology in the blockchain infrastructure will be complicated enough, and the design will have to be simple and straightforward.
+Already, aspects of minimalism are defining the trend of many applications.
+There is still much room for growth, though, since issues like correlation and communication will have to be factored in as the blockchain technology grows.

 The UI/UX designs of blockchain apps need to be centered around the efficiency of processes.
 In addition, the satisfaction that the apps give to the user will be a crucial aspect of design.
 The majority of the population are not familiar with the technology, and making the design as simple as possible will be crucial.